sunjiamin0824/CRISPR-Local/README.md

 ##### (i) Cas9 design mode:

 * In cas9 mode, this script:
-	* (a) screening all possible on-target sgRNAs (with NGG PAM type) and scoring them with the Rule set 2 algorithm (Doench et al., 2016) for each exon,and screening all potential off-target sites (with NRG PAM type);
+	* (a) Screening all possible on-target sgRNAs (with NGG PAM type) and scoring them with the Rule set 2 algorithm (Doench et al., 2016) for each exon,and screening all potential off-target sites (with NRG PAM type);
 	* (b) Retrieving potential off-target sites against each candidate sgRNA by using SeqMap program (Jiang and Wong, 2008) under a default maximum mismatch of 4;
 	* (c) Appling the cutting frequency determination (CFD) score (Doench et al., 2016) to predict the effects of each off-target site, the highest CFD score for each sgRNA is retained, and all the genome-wide results were exported as the RD.